The most frequently asked questions (FAQ) we receive are answered here.

 Answer: WWFHA is constantly seeking sponsors and donations.
 Secured money will be applied to growth of the sport and keeping players' WWFHA dues as low as possible.
-Each season, each team will decide if they want to hold fundraising events to apply to Slush Fund or travel costs.
+Each season, each team will decide if they want to hold fundraising events to apply to Team Fund or travel costs.
 All fundraising activities must be first approved by the WWFHA Board.

 13. Where can I track what is going on within the association and my team?
 Social Media?
 Mobile app?